howardcheung/howardcheung.github.io/publications.md

 # Journal publications

-* Cheung, H., Sarfraz, O. and Bach, C. K., (2017), A method to calculate uncertainty of empirical compressor maps with the consideration of extrapolation effect and choice of training data, _Science and Technology for the Built Environment_, [[DOI link]](http://dx.doi.org/10.1080/23744731.2017.1372805)
+* Cheung, H., Sarfraz, O. and Bach, C. K., (2017), A method to calculate uncertainty of empirical compressor maps with the consideration of extrapolation effect and choice of training data, _Science and Technology for the Built Environment_, [[DOI link]](http://dx.doi.org/10.1080/23744731.2017.1372805) [[Postprint hosted here]](../raw_files/Postprint-Cheung-2017-STBE.pdf)

 * Cheung, H. and Wang, S., (2017), Impact of Dynamics on The Accuracies of Different Experimental Data Processing Methods for Steady-state Heat Transfer Rate Measurement, _Journal of Thermal Science and Engineering Applications_, [[DOI link]](http://dx.doi.org/10.1115/1.4037543)